-In response to WSU's Safe Return to Campus Plan, the Library has adjusted in-person and remote services.
+In response to WSU's Safe Return to Campus Plan, the Library has adjusted in-person and remote services to protect the health of the campus–and the broader–community.
 This guide provides a helpful list of services available and links to electronic resources and tutorials for navigating them.

 Library Hours have been revised to reflect changed campus needs.

 The Library is open only to WSU students, faculty, and staff with a valid OneCard.